mas-bandwidth/af_xdp/008/README.md

 sent delta 1275617
 ```

-With a whole bunch of shit, disabling hyperthreading and trying to pin the IRQ processing to cores -- the basic theory being that my machine has NUMA nodes, and I really want the processing for sends to happen on the same CPU and NUMA node that queued them up in the UMUM.
+With a whole bunch of shit, disabling hyperthreading and trying to pin the IRQ processing to cores -- the basic theory being that my machine has NUMA nodes, and I really want the processing for sends to happen on the same CPU and NUMA node that queued them up in the UMEM.

 ```console
 # disable hyperthreading